TylerWoolcott/fasanara/README.md

  - Some images grow when hovered hover using CSS timing functions.
  - I used Grid and Flexbox on the `companies` and `funds` sections to create a responsive layout.
 - To make my code DRYER, I created a separate `index.js` file in the `components` folder and imported them as named imports into the `App` file.
+- Where styles were being reused in multiple list items, for example, I created a separate component for them, passed props and mappped over the text.
 - I know that Fasanara Capital use React so it's a useful thing to use!

 ## Initial development strategy